 Target Is An Innovator

-Despite the demise of former-heavyweight discounters retailers (JCPenney, Kmart, Sears) in this notoriously difficult retail landscape, Target has grown to be the country's eighth-largest retail brand, with retail sales surging past $75 billion in 2018.
+Despite the demise of former-heavyweight discounters retailers (JCPenney, Kmart, Sears) in this notoriously difficult retail landscape, Target has grown to be the country's eighth-largest retail brand, with retail sales surging past $77 billion in 2019.
 And while its profits rise, Target is also rising to the climate's growing challenges.
-In 2018 alone, the store opened more than 24 easier-to-shop and smaller-scale store formats, adapting to the changing needs of shoppers in urban areas and those near college campuses.
+In 2018 alone, the store opened around 30 easier-to-shop and smaller-scale store formats, adapting to the changing needs of shoppers in urban areas and those near college campuses.

 C'mon, Keep Shopping